Want the perfect workout program?Take Quiz

 Sarah Villegas is a current IFBB professional that competes in women's physique.
 Sarah has risen in popularity over the last few years as her career has blossomed.

 She attained the sport's peak by winning Ms. Olympia Women's Physique in 2020, one year after finishing runner-up.
+Sarah also won in 2021 and again in 2023.
 She is also a personal trainer and certified sports nutritionist, working hard to help others achieve their fitness goals, along with an entire team working for her at ASF Premier Fitness.

 Her success, both on stage and in her professional life, is extremely impressive and motivating.
 She is an inspiration to many, and her competitive career is far from over.